mbid/mbid.github.io/posts/datalog-for-type-theorists/index.md

 We are not quite in that world yet, however, since there are some technical problems to be solved before this becomes practical.
 I will return to these problems further below.

-## Equality saturation as an alternative to strong normalization
+## Equality saturation as equality decision procedure

 The previous section argues that Datalog could be a tidy specification language for type checkers.
 This would already be valuable, but the parser generator analogy promises more.
 Parser generators also enable parsing algorithms that nobody would write by hand, like the construction of LR tables.
 We can ask whether Datalog enables new algorithms for type checking too, and I think the answer is yes.
-The most striking example is *equality saturation* as an alternative to strong normalization for deciding type equality.
+The most striking example is *equality saturation* to amend or as an alternative to strong normalization for deciding type equality.

 Equality saturation has been proposed in recent years as a technique for compiler optimization, and is currently an active research topic.
 The problem it addresses there is the choice of a good ordering of optimization passes.